kgruiz/chatgpt-queue/README.md

 | Extension toggle default | Cmd+Shift+G | Ctrl+Shift+G |

 Shortcuts can be customized from the browser’s extension shortcuts settings.

+### Queue Management

+- Every queued prompt appears in an editable card; changes save automatically to `chrome.storage.local`.
+- Use the **Up** and **Down** controls to reorder items without leaving the page.
+- Choose **Delete** on a card to drop it from the run; the panel updates immediately so you can keep an eye on what is next.
+- The first card is highlighted, making it easy to see the next prompt the extension plans to send.

 ## Persistence and Data